 I can't believe I forgot to bring this formula with me while exploring the breathtaking and bug-filled wilds of southern Oregon and the Modoc National Forest last weekend!
 Hot weather meant those bloodthirsty mosquitoes were out in full force and my poor feet are now polka-dotted red and itchy.

 I created this No-Skeeter Spritz recipe several years ago after my first Arnica harvesting experience.
 The air was so thick with mosquitoes while clipping the young flowering stems, that I broke down and begged for that toxic DEET-based stuff.
 There seemed no other way.
 When I got home, I immediately went to work researching an alternative.
-I discovered that the essential oil found in Catnip can be more effective than commercial repellent.
-If you've got fresh Catnip growing in the garden and the essential oil is a bit out of budget, try using a high alcohol tincture instead, which is what I like to do.
-Pure grain alcohol (95%) will totally dehydrate the Catnip, extracting the oils in about a week.
+I discovered that the essential oil found in catnip may be helpful.
+If you've got fresh catnip growing in the garden and the essential oil is a bit out of budget, try using a high-proof alcohol tincture instead, which is what I like to do.
+Pure grain alcohol (95%) will totally dehydrate the catnip, extracting the oils in about a week.

 No-Skeeter Spritz Recipe